Interfaith Leadership Council of Metropolitan Detroit

-The InterFaith Leadership Council of Metropolitan Detroit (also referred to as the IFLC) is a faith-based civic organization founded in 2010 by members of a Detroit-based interfaith group known then as the Interfaith Partners.
+The InterFaith Leadership Council of Metropolitan Detroit (also referred to as the IFLC) is an American faith-based civic organization founded in 2010 by members of a Detroit-based interfaith group known then as the Interfaith Partners.
 Its headquarters are in Oak Park, Michigan.

 The group brings together people of faith, interfaith groups and networks to collaborate within the metropolitan Detroit community.
-The group also serves as a third party advocate for conflict resolution and interfaith education.
+The group also serves as a third-party advocate for conflict resolution and interfaith education.
 The IFLC has publicly advocated for religious freedom, civil discourse, humane and compassionate acceptance of refugees, and worked against bigotry and ill-will.
 It also provides extensive educational programs advancing religious literacy.

 History

 The Interfaith Partners was by several Detroit faith-based organizations organized on September 12, 2001, to plan a joint prayer service in response to the September 11 attacks with several Detroit faith-based congregations.
 Original partners included representatives from the Jewish, Muslim, and Christian communities.
 The prayer service was held at Detroit's Fort Street Presbyterian Church.

 Following the interfaith service, the group continued to meet monthly, moderated by the late Rev. Daniel Krichbaum.
 At the time, Krichbaum was the executive director of the Detroit office of the National Conference for Community Justice (NCCJ), which eventually became the Michigan Roundtable for Diversity and Inclusion.

 The group is well known for several programs and services throughout the metropolitan Detroit area including educational programs, community initiatives, and service projects alongside numerous book projects and conflict resolution services.

 In 2004, Abdul Latef and Abdul Motlib, two leaders within the Interfaith Partners, played an integral role in resolving a religious controversy in Hamtramck, Michigan.
 After the al-Islah Islamic Center petitioned and was granted the right to broadcast its call to prayer, or azan, over an outdoor loudspeaker, hundreds of citizens flocked to a city hall meeting in protest.
 Through community meetings and interfaith advocacy, members of the Interfaith Partners lead the Hamtramck City Council to unanimously pass a resolution in favor of the Islamic Center.
 This initiative lead to the establishment of an annual interfaith Thanksgiving dinner and ongoing interfaith relations in the community.